 Task complexity played a noticeable role in the manifestation of THC-related effects.
-Decline in task completion were prominent in the cognitively demanding artist-search task, but were not observed in the less demanding side-mirror task.
-This finding aligns with prior research showing greater detrimental effects of cannabis in tasks requiring substantial divided attention.
-Alternatively, these lower completions rates might also be attributable to intoxicated drivers actively choosing not to attempt the task and instead concentrating on their driving performance in recognition of their impairment.
+Declines in task completion were prominent in the cognitively demanding artist-search task, but were not observed in the less demanding side-mirror task.
+This finding aligns with prior research showing greater detrimental effects of cannabis in tasks requiring substantial divided attention (Hartman et al. 2013, Lenné et. al. 2010, Anderson et al. 2010).
+Alternatively, these lower completion rates might also be attributable to intoxicated drivers actively choosing not to attempt the task and instead concentrating on their driving performance in recognition of their impairment.

-While the prevalence of lane departures during task segments were not significantly associated with THC or BAC concentrations, we did find evidence that THC was associated with longer departure durations during the artist-search task.
-This indicates either slower recoveries from departures, or decreased awareness of their vehicle’s lane position while engaged in divided-attention tasks.
-Regardless of the underlying explanation, longer departure durations raise significant safety concerns for both the driver and other vehicles on the roadway.
+While the prevalence of lane departures during task segments were not significantly associated with THC or BrAC concentrations, we did find evidence that THC was associated with longer departure durations during the artist-search task.
+This indicates either slower recoveries from departures, or decreased awareness of the vehicle’s lane position while engaged in divided-attention tasks.
+It bears consideration that the magnitude of BrAC effect on lane departure duration in secondary tasks was substantially higher per g/210 L (approximately equivalent to g/dL [%] blood alcohol concentration) than blood THC per µg/L. However, THC concentrations also vary considerably more and over shorter periods than alcohol during normal use, changing rapidly within a short duration after inhalation (Hartman et al. 2016).
+Distracted driving alone is shown to have severe detrimental effects on driving performance (Caird et al. 2014); adding the effects of intoxication to this raises significant safety concerns for both the driver and other vehicles on the roadway.

-We observed a tendency for all participants to decrease speed when engaged in a secondary task; however, we found evidence that THC may be associated with larger speed decreases during the side-mirror task.
+We observed a tendency for participants to decrease speed even without cannabis and alcohol when engaged in a secondary message-reading task; however, we also found evidence that THC may be associated with minor speed decreases during the side-mirror task.
 While this finding seems to be contradicted by results for the message-reading task, the incongruity is likely due to the absence of completion data for the message-reading task.
-Because we could not filter out non-attempts, the individuals who ignored the task, who had no reason to slow down, ended up mixed in with those who actively engaged in the task.
-This mixing might also explain the unexpected finding of higher BAC predicting shorter lane departure durations during the message-reading task.
+Because we could not filter out non-attempts, individuals who ignored the task — thus having no reason to slow down—had data mixed in with those who actively engaged in the task.
+This might also explain the low magnitudes of change in speed (-0.01 mph and +0.04 mph per µg/L THC for side-mirror and artist-search, respectively) and the unexpected finding of higher BrAC predicting shorter lane departure durations during the message-reading task.
+It is also possible that the message-reading task requires more overall attention than detecting lights (side-mirror task) or even skimming for a certain value (artist-search)—resulting in less overall attention paid to the primary driving task and thus less attempt to compensate for intoxication through decreased speed.

+No effect on SDLP or SDS was observed for any variable, with the exception of BrAC predicting increased SDLP during the message-reading task.
+While contrary to our hypothesis, the lack of effects on SDS was consistent with our findings from the overall drive (Hartman et al 2016).
+However, given our results from the full drive (Hartman et al 2015) we expected to observe both THC and BrAC effects on SDLP.
+This inconsistency is likely explained by the fact that the short durations of the events result in less stable measures (LaVelle et al. 2019).